Chapter 7 Statistical Inference

 Here’s an example dummy variable table for species in the palmerpenguin data set:

 Here the Adelie group is the baseline (R does this alphabetically by default.
 To change this, we can use the mutate function.
-See section 5.2.4.2 in Hypothesis testing for more details) so we assign a 0 to speciesChinstrap and a 0 to speciesGentoo to see what the response is for Adelie penguins (Intercept).
+See section 6.1.4.2 in Hypothesis testing and introduction to linear regression for more details) so we assign a 0 to speciesChinstrap and a 0 to speciesGentoo to see what the response is for Adelie penguins (Intercept).
 This is shown in the top line row of the table above.

 Fitted model